- About Us

 If you have any questions about the logistics of taking an online course with the MREA, please contact Jenny Heinzen at email@example.com or 715-592-6595, ex.
 108.

 I'm an instructor.
-How can I teach MREA courses at my institution?
+Can I teach MREA courses at my institution?

-8. You can become a Recognized Training Provider (RTP).
-Contact Julie Brazeau (email@example.com, or 715-592-6595, ex.
-119) to learn how to become an RTP, and take advantage of any available stipends.
+8. Yes!
+You can become a Recognized Training Provider (RTP) with or without a Partnering Institution (PI).
+Contact Julie Brazeau at firstname.lastname@example.org or 715-592-6595, ex.
+119 to learn how to become an RTP, and take advantage of any available stipends.

 See our Instructor Training page for more information.